veksh/cloudresume/data/markdown/cv-long.md

 - Automation: developed several Ansible roles to install, patch and maintain Oracle servers (EE and XE).
 - ETL: a pipeline for Progress to Oracle data transport, bidirectional integration with company web site CMS.
 - DB hot cloning: fan-out partial replication of staging DB with scripted storage snapshots.
-- Other DBs: some familiarity with Progress RDBMS, Postgres, SQLite, KV databases like Redis and DynamoDB.
+- Other DBs: familiar with Progress RDBMS, Postgres, SQLite, KV databases like Redis and DynamoDB.

 ## Data Centre networking, hardware and storage
 - Cisco Nexus switches: VPC and QoS configuration, security policies with VLANs and ACLs.